 Little also notes that during his time at Notre Dame, the school has continued to grow and improve.

-He's also witnessed the football field get new field turf, the softball/baseball fields get new dugouts and artificial turf as well, a state-of-the-art weight room, sand volleyball courts, 1:1 tablet implementation, and countless other changes as well.
+He's also witnessed the football field get new field turf, the softball/baseball fields get new dugouts and artificial turf, a state-of-the-art weight room, sand volleyball courts, 1:1 tablet implementation, and countless other changes as well.

 "Yes, I'm only talking about facilities now, but these changes have nonetheless brought about a positive attitude on campus and has allowed us as a staff to see not only where we've been, but also to continue to look forward to even more positive changes in the future," he said.